Igglybuff/awesome-piracy/readme.md

 - [Windows Privacy Tweaker](https://www.phrozen.io/freeware/windows-privacy-tweaker/) Freeware app from phrozen.io
 - [Winaero](https://winaero.com/blog/about-us/) Free, small and useful software for Windows.
 - [WPD](https://wpd.app/) The real privacy dashboard for Windows

+## Decentralised Networks
+- [Tor](https://www.torproject.org/) :star2: Tor is free software and an open network that helps you defend against traffic analysis.
+- [I2P](https://geti2p.net/en/) I2P is an anonymous overlay network - a network within a network.
+It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.

+## Operating Systems
+- [Qubes OS](https://www.qubes-os.org/) Qubes OS is a security-oriented operating system
+- [Tails](https://tails.boum.org/) Tails is a live operating system that you can start on almost any computer from a USB stick or a DVD.

 ## Domain Name Registrars
 - [Njalla](https://njal.la/) a privacy-aware domain registration service